-Completion or concurrent enrollment in Body Structure and Function.
+2) Completion or concurrent enrollment in Body Structure and Function.

-10-524-124 Restorative and Rehabilitation Therapy Aide
+10-524-124 Restorative and Rehabilitation

-The 60 hour, 2 credits, Restorative and Rehabilitation Therapy Aide training prepares Certified Nursing Assistants for employment as aides in restorative and rehabilitation therapy settings.
+Therapy Aide 2 credits The 60 hour, 2 credits, Restorative and Rehabilitation Therapy Aide training prepares Certified Nursing Assistants for employment as aides in restorative and rehabilitation therapy settings.
 Rehabilitation therapy aides work in the therapy department under the supervision of the therapist in hospitals, long term care and clinic settings.
 Restorative aides work under the supervision of the registered nurse.
-Training includes classroom, lab and clinical instruction in therapeutic interventions and approaches to care.
+Training includes classroom, instruction in therapeutic interventions and approaches to care, lab skills practice and site tours of a variety of therapy settings..

-Course 10-524-124 Restorative and Rehabilitation Therapy Aide Credits Hrs/week Lec-Lab
+Course 10-524-124 Restorative and Rehabilitation Therapy Aide Credits Hrs/week Lec-Lab 0-4

 Required P rerequisite

 30-543-300 Nursing Assistant class and Wis Registry 3 3.0

 31-543-335 Body Structure OR 2

 10-501-153 Body Structure OR (3) (3-0)

-A copy of the essential functions necessary to successfully complete the program of study is available upon request from the division office.
+A copy of the essential functions necessary to successfully complete the program of study is available from the program's web site.